Ravenholdt-TC/SimcScripts/README.md

    (For an example look at the existing profiles in the profiles folder.)
 3. Run `RelicSimulation.rb`.
 It will ask you to select a profile.
 4. Wait for the simulation to run until it says it's done.
-5. The resulting CSV and HTML file will be in the `reports` folder.
+5. The resulting CSV file will be in the `reports` folder.

 The result is a CSV file containing the DPS increases for each Relic or Relic Item Level compared to the Template profile.
 Its structure has been created to fit what we import